-Primary Resources: Unison/Two-part repertoire, Elementary Choral method resources and Resources designed by teacher
+Primary Resources: Unison/Two-part repertoire, Elementary Choral method resources and Resources designed by the teacher

 Standardized Assessments: None

 Description of Course:6th-grade Chorus is an explore ensemble that is offered to all students in 6th grade.
-This ensembles focus on continuing vocal & breathing techniques, utilizing various warm-ups, ear-training, and explore unison and two-part repertoire.
+This ensemble focuses on continuing vocal & breathing techniques, utilizing various warm-ups, ear-training, and exploring unison and two-part repertoire.

 6th-grade Chorus performs annual winter and spring concerts, as well as the annual “We Are the Music Maker’s Concert”